matthewsmawfield/TEP-GNSS/document_map.md

     *   **Summary:** This section discusses the authenticity of observed signals through multi-layered validation, addressing biases and alternative explanations.
 It presents statistical validation, cross-center consistency, multi-band frequency specificity, and geometric controls supporting the correlations.
 It systematically excludes methodological artifacts, tidal effects, TIDs, TEQ, and large-scale geophysical phenomena.
 It explores spectral coupling, theoretical insights (inverse mass-scaling, Saturn's enhanced signal), and consistency with multi-messenger astronomy.
 The section emphasizes signal robustness despite GNSS processing, interpreting temporal dynamics as evidence for dynamical time, and outlines a research roadmap with open questions and priorities, including a falsifiable optical clock prediction.
     *   4.1 Signal Authenticity: A Multi-Layered Validation
         *   Statistical Robustness Validation
-            *   **Summary:** This validates signal authenticity through extensive statistical tests, including null hypothesis testing (15-42× signal enhancement over randomized controls) and multiple comparison corrections, ensuring robust statistical significance.
+            *   **Summary:** This validates signal authenticity through extensive statistical tests, including null hypothesis testing (24-61× signal enhancement over randomized controls, z = 15.8-31.9 across 180 scrambling iterations, ΔR² = 0.89-0.95) and multiple comparison corrections, ensuring robust statistical significance.
         *   Geographic Independence Validation
             *   **Summary:** This demonstrates the signal's independence from geographic factors, showing consistent correlation strength across elevation quintiles, hemisphere subsets, and ocean vs. land baselines.
         *   Dynamic Event Scale Consistency
             *   **Summary:** This confirms that the observed scales of dynamic events (e.g., eclipse and opposition effects) match the baseline correlation lengths, providing independent validation of the TEP signal.
         *   Multi-Center Convergence
-            *   **Summary:** This highlights the convergence of results from three independent analysis centers (CODE, IGS, ESA), with a low coefficient of variation (CV = 12.3%), reinforcing signal authenticity and ruling out processing-specific artifacts.
+            *   **Summary:** This highlights the convergence of results from three independent analysis centers (CODE, IGS, ESA), with a low coefficient of variation (CV = 18.2%), reinforcing signal authenticity and ruling out processing-specific artifacts.
     *   4.2 Alternative Explanations: Systematic Exclusion
         *   4.2.1 Methodological Artifacts
             *   **Summary:** This systematically excludes methodological artifacts by quantifying and showing they are 19.1x smaller than the observed signal, achieving a 100% validation score for geometric controls and distribution-neutral validation.